This post may contain affiliate links. Please read our disclosure policy.

 Soft and chewy oatmeal cookies filled with the perfect amount of raisins are a classic that will never stop being made in my house.
-These have been Sean’s favorite cookie for so many years now I’ve lost count.
+These have been Sean’s favorite cookies for as long as I can remember.

 The dough freezes well, as do the cookies, so I frequently double or triple the recipe to have it on hand all the time.